-When I arrived, a small crowd had gathered around the sampling table in the back of the shop.
+When we arrived, a small crowd had gathered around the sampling table in the back of the shop.
 Nick and Ira where explaining each style, from their Bolivar aromatic to the unique Cherry Bark Vanilla.
 All told, Bittercube has six different styles of bitters plus limited edition batches.
 They even contract their creative services to make custom bitters for bars and restaurants.

 Nick demonstated how to sample the different flavors.
 First, place a drop in your hands and rub them together to evaporate the alcohol.
 Then, cup your hands over your nose and take in the intense aromas.
 Bitters aren’t meant to make a drink taste bitter.
 They provide an intense flavor boost and serve to draw ingredients together or to bring out certain aspects of a cocktail’s flavor.
 The classic effect is that you may not immediately notice that bitters are present in a cocktail, but you definitely notice when they are not.